 Extensions to Submission Deadlines

 Procedure for Submission of Coursework (hard copy)

 All assignments should be word-processed, unless you are specifically told differently by a tutor.
-Requirements for submission of individual items of work will be defined within your module guide or on the relevant Blackboard site.
-If you require further information in respect of this please contact the module tutor directly.
+Requirements for submission of individual items of work will be detailed in your Module Guide.
+If you require further information please contact your Module Leader.

 When you submit your work it should be in the following format: